equinetic/ZipCode.jl/README.md

 ##### ZIPCODES Global Constant DataFrame

-`using ZipCodes` will load a constant dataframe "ZIPCODES" into the global environment.
+`using ZipCode` will load a constant dataframe "ZIPCODES" into the global environment.
 This data set, compiled by CivicSpace Labs, Inc. (2004), contains 43,191 ZIP codes with the following
 columns:
 1. ***zip***